Punktum-dk/epp-service-specification/README.md

 The available values for the `reason` field are:

-- `In use` for domain names registered with the DK Hostmaster registry
+- `In use` for domain names registered with the Punktum dk registry
 - `Enqueued` for domain names awaiting domain name application processing, This can last a few seconds to a few days if the application require accept of terms and conditions from the designated registrant
 - `Offered for pos. on waiting list`, for when the domain name has been offered to a designated registrant from a waiting list position